clcl24/Wrangle-OpenStreetMap-Data/README.md

 # Wrangle-OpenStreetMap-Data

+### clean the OpenStreetMap data for a part of the world, SQL as the data schema to complete project

 Run data.py first to get data in .csv file, import these .csv files into a SQL database using data_wrangling_schema.sql, use SQL to do some data analysis.

 * GSNB.osm - original data, download from [Map Zen](https://mapzen.com/data/metro-extracts/)